AlecBenzer/alecbenzer.github.com/_posts/2013-02-23-what-banks-do.md

 ## Why am I fine with any of this?

-Basically, it's because I trust the bank in ways I don't trust my friend.
+Because I trust the bank in ways I don't trust my friend.

 When I lend money to a friend, it's pretty definitively no longer in my posession.
 While my friend does owe me the money back, I can't reasonably ask for it back whenever I want.

-With a bank, though, it's different.
-A bank has enough customers and therefore enough cash on hand that it's able to pay back any amount of money I've lent it whenever I want ([hopefully](http://en.wikipedia.org/wiki/Great_Depression)).
+It's different with a bank.
+A bank has enough customers and therefore enough cash on hand that it's able to pay back any amount of money I've lent it whenever I want ([probably](http://en.wikipedia.org/wiki/Great_Depression)).

 So even though I'm technically lending more money to a bank than I would have to a friend, because of the terms of my loan with the bank (and my confidence that the bank can honor those terms), I feel safer considering the lent money as "saved".

-So basically, banks don't create new money; they enable the spending of money that would otherwise be sitting as savings.
+Banks enable the spending of money that would otherwise be sitting as savings.